-Publication of Final Rule, Interim Final Rule, or Direct Final Rule.
+Step 9 : Publication of Final Rule, Interim Final Rule, or Direct Final Rule

 Also, major rules are subject to a delayed effective date.
 These are also published in Code of Federal Regulations.

-As per EO 12988, the rule making documents should be written in clear language to help reduce litigation.
-There are many subtle things that are part of the process, but above is a simplistic view for anyone to understand the rule making process.
-The actual PDF copy of Rule Making Process is at Reginfo.gov – RegMap and looks like below.
+As per EO 12988, the rule-making documents should be written in clear language to help reduce litigation.
+There are many subtle things that are part of the process, below is a simplistic view for anyone to understand the rule making process.
+Below is the Reg Map, that outlines the overall steps in the process.
+The actual PDF copy of Rule Making Process is at Reginfo.gov – RegMap .

 You may also read Guide to Rulemaking Process on FederalRegister.gov .
 Also, the rule making dashboard gives you an overview of current status of rules in progress.
 What do you think of the Rule Making process in USA ?